gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 class Graph:

     # The graph is stored in an adjacency dictionary where each key
-    # represents an item in the graph and each value in the dictionary
+    # represents a node in the graph and each value in the dictionary
-    # corresponds to a list of edges from the key
+    # represents the corresponding key's list of edges
     def __init__(self, adjacency_dict = {}):
         self.adjacency_dict = adjacency_dict